yodle/vantage/samples/README.md

 A user who is interested in the state of the two webapps is able to determine that sample-webapp does not depend on any version with known issues, but another-webapp still does and should be upgraded.
 A user who owns the org.sample:transitively-included-library can determine that version 1.6.0 is still active.
 They can then further dig into what applications or libraries still depend on it so that they can notify those consumers that they should upgrade.

-If you want to hands on, there are a couple things you may want to try out:
+If you want to get hands on, there are a couple things you may want to try out:

 * PUT the version in `sample-webapp-13d00032.vantage.json` to vantage with the dryRun=true query parameter.
 (I.e. curl -H "Content-Type: application/json" -XPUT localhost:8080/api/v1/components/sample-webapp/versions/13d00032?dryRun=true -d @sample-webapp-13d00032.vantage.json).
 Rather than queue the version and permanently create it, it will synchronously perform a dry run of creating the version.
 This will cause issues transitively affecting this version to be returned, allowing for this information to be displayed in your build processes and potentially even gate builds.
 * Create a new issue in the Vantage UI.
 Note that the fix version is optional and can be left off if there is not yet a fixed version of the library but you still want to notify consumers, or if you do not want any consumers using the library at all.